jima80525/itty/README.rst

 itty.py
 =======

 THIS IS A FORK OF ITTY.
-I created it to add the NOTIFY http verb.
+I created it to add the NOTIFY http verb and removed the keyboard exception handling to allow for easier integration into a multi-threaded app.

 ---  Original content below ---

 The itty-bitty Python web framework.

 ``itty.py`` is a little experiment, an attempt at a Sinatra_ influenced